opencloudelab/opencloudelab.github.io/_posts/tensor-flow/2015-5-01-Intro_tensorflow.md

  The course will provide you with an introduction to tensor flow, steps to install tensor flow, followed by a few practical examples that will help you understand how to define your own neural network model and activate them using tensors in tensor flow.

-The contents of this course contains information primarily based on the tutorial at www.tensorflow.org
+The contents of this course is primarily based on the tutorial at www.tensorflow.org

 ## Prerequisites
 Basic understanding of neural networks is assumed for this course.